The Best Public Light Displays in NJ

 94 Championship Pl., Augusta

 Fill up your car with friends and head to this gigantic one-mile-long drive through a wonderland that features over two million lights.
 There are big displays set to festive music you hear as you drive.
-FYI: the layout is different this year, so if you've been before you can expect something totally different.
+FYI: the layout is different every year, so if you've been before you can expect something totally different, like a brand new ice rink and walk-thru lightfest.
 There's also a Christmas village, where you can hop out of the car, take pics with Santa and grab a mug of hot cocoa.

 More Like This: